📄 Official and Strategic MCP Servers for ConnectSoft AI Software Factory¶

 🎯 Purpose of This Document¶

-This document provides a structured list of official, recognized, and strategically important Model Context Protocol (MCP) servers selected for integration into the ConnectSoft AI Software Factory.
+This document provides a structured list of official, recognized, and strategically important Model Context Protocol (MCP) servers that can optionally be integrated into the ConnectSoft AI Software Factory for external resource access when needed.

-Each MCP server is evaluated for its: - Alignment to ConnectSoft platform principles: Cloud-native, Event-driven, Multi-tenant SaaS, Observability-first. - Practical use for agent memory, artifact management, event streaming, secrets management, browser automation, and more. - Readiness for enterprise adoption, governance, and scalability.
+Each MCP server is evaluated for its: - Alignment to ConnectSoft platform principles: Cloud-native, Event-driven, Multi-tenant SaaS, Observability-first. - Practical use for optional external resource access, artifact management, and cross-platform interoperability. - Readiness for enterprise adoption, governance, and scalability.

 📋 List of MCP Servers¶